RivaD2/reading-notes/201/class-08.md

  ![Neo](https://media.giphy.com/media/rvsIuQkF1iL3G/giphy.gif)

-### Much like our friend Neo from *The Matrix* we can fight the unpredictability of various screen sizes with fixed width and liquid layouts:
+### Much like our friend Neo from *The Matrix* we too can fight...We can fight the unpredictability of various screen sizes with fixed width and liquid layouts:

   * A fixed width layout allows the design to remain the same size as the user increases or decreases the size of their browser window
   * With this type of the layout, the designer has more control  pver the items on a page and where they sit